Frequently-asked questions about the Self-Reported Academic Record (SRAR).

 If it is determined that you intentionally misrepresent your SRAR, at Penn State’s discretion, you will be notified and your offer of admission and/or your academic schedule at Penn State will be canceled.

-Yes, if you followed an educational curriculum patterned after the traditional U.S. system.
-If the curriculum followed cannot be represented on the SRAR, email us at email@example.com for further instruction.
+Yes, if they followed an educational curriculum patterned after the traditional U.S. system.
+If the curriculum followed cannot be represented on the SRAR, email us at firstname.lastname@example.org for further instruction.

-If you have a GED, you will not be completing SRAR.
-You will be directed to complete the portion of the application asking for high school courses but not grades.
-You should report all high school coursework that was completed.
-The recording of all completed high school coursework will benefit you in the evaluation of your application.
-You will also need to submit the final GED transcript.
+An applicant who possesses a GED does not need to complete SRAR.
+These applicants will complete the existing Carnegie Unit portion of the application, and should report all high school coursework that was completed.
+The recording of all completed high school coursework will benefit the student in the evaluation of the application.
+GED applicants will also need to submit the final GED transcript.

 No. We do not accept interim high school transcripts in lieu of the SRAR, and Penn State will not review any submitted transcripts instead of a SRAR.